slaloggia/goodshows-api/README.md

 Clone frontend code, linked above, and follow README instructions to install

+## Future Builds
+In the future I am hoping to add:
+- Testing with RSpec
+- Automated scraping to add new shows and update existing ones as changes are made to Playbill
+- Update functionality for Member model so that users can edit their profiles

 ## Issues

 Please feel free to submit an issue with any problems you encounter with the application or suggestions for improvement